Skip to content

 SHARE VIA:

-We spend a large proportion of our lives at work, so it is important that we pay attention to our own well-being.
+We spend a large proportion of our lives at work, so we must pay attention to our own well-being.
 A casual stroll through Twitter may reveal any number of well-being initiatives—from early morning yoga classes to communal choirs to meditation mornings.
-While, subjectively, many of these appear to work, there is clearly a need for a better measure of well-being.
+While many of these appear to work subjectively, there is clearly a need for a better measure of well-being.
 Enter the NFR.

 What is the NFR?